What is Do Until Loop in VBA Excel?

 Now the value of “x” is showing as 1.
 To have incremental value to the variable “x,” we need to reassign the value of variable “x” as x = x + 1 inside the loop.

 Now press the F8 key one more time, and we should get the value of 1 in cell A1.

 Now press the F8 key once again and see what the value of “x” is.

 The value of variable “x” is 2 now.
 So our condition says to run the loop until the condition becomes TRUE, so our loop keeps running until the value of “x” becomes 11.

-Press F8 key two more times, we will get the value of 2 in cell A2.
+Press the F8 key two more times, and we will get the value of 2 in cell A2.

-Press F8 key again and the value of “x” becomes 3 now.
+Press the F8 key again and the value of “x” becomes 3 now.

 Press the F8 key again it will jump back to the loop once again.